digiscot/digiscot-website/pages/milo-training-page-test.md

 * 09 Tasks and Events
 * 10 Reporting

+**Video Walkthrough of Milo 2.**

+An overview of Milo 2, showing some of the more common features of Milo 2.

+<iframe width="280" height="158" src="https://www.youtube.com/embed/n4i2qL54lZM" frameborder="0" allowfullscreen></iframe>

 This module will allow you to get logged in and using the system.

 For the most part, Milo 2 uses the same data types (organisations, contacts, opportunities) as the original Milo system, so once you become accustomed to the new user interface, it should be fairly straightforward to navigate around the system as before.